Peppa Pig World and Paultons Park review for families

 The whole park is easily accessible with a pushchair and there are plenty of toilets and changing facilities dotted around the site, so you shouldn’t be caught out even if you’re in the middle of potty training.

 With wide pathways and plenty of signs to show you where each themed ‘world’ is, Paultons Park is super-easy to get around.
-Despite fitting so much in, it al felt surprisingly compact as we made our way from one side to the other – our almost 6-year-old happily walked around all day with zero complaints (although the ice cream may have helped with that).
+Despite fitting so much in, it all felt surprisingly compact as we made our way from one side to the other – our 7-year-old happily walked around all day with zero complaints.
+Our only just 4-year-old did start to tire halfway through the day, but we only ended up having to carry her a couple of times – usually the promise of an ice cream was enough to spur her on!

 We also couldn’t believe how clean and tidy the whole park was – we’re talking spotless!
 The toilets were sparkling and well stocked, while all the rides and grounds looks very well cared for.